frees-io/freestyle/docs/src/main/tut/docs/effects/cache.md

 #### Laws

 In this section we describe some laws that specify the intended semantics of the `CacheM` effect algebra, which any handler or interpreter for it should hold.
-These laws are applicable to any group of independent operations within the `FreeS.Par[F, ?]` type, which is the `Applicable` fragment.
+These laws are applicable to any group of independent operations within the `OpPar[?]` type, which is the `Applicable` fragment.
-However, the laws may not hold in the general `Free[FreeS.Par[F, ?], ?]` case, of a _sequential_ group of independent operations.
+However, the laws may not hold in the general `Free[OpPar[?], ?]` case, of a _sequential_ group of independent operations.
 Intuitively, a group `FreeS.Par` of operations is run atomically on the data store, without interleaving any other operations, and every command's effect should be immediately visible on succeeding operations.

-Each law is an _equality_ between two programs of type `FreeS.Par[F, A]`, where equality means that:
+Each law is an _equality_ between two programs of type `OpPar[A]`, where equality means that:

 * The results of type `A` from interpreting both programs should be equal; and
 * their side-effects on the data store are not distinguishable: there is no sequence `FreeS.Par` of `CacheM` foperations that,